Guimaraes Portugal Travel Guide

 Cobblestone streets make comfortable walking shoes advisable for exploring the old town.

-For those in search of activity, well-marked hiking paths also lead to the summit.
+For those in search of activity, well-marked hiking paths also lead to the peak.

 Road access is available to the top, with the parking facilities near the sanctuary.

-Known as the 'Rome of Portugal' for its numerous churches and religious significance.
+Known as the 'Rome from Portugal' for its numerous churches and religious significance.
 Home to Bom Jesus do Monte.

 A city with a historic Ribeira district, Port wine cellars, and the iconic Dom Luís I Bridge.